 Yes.
 We have elected to use a fixed shipping price rather than employ a minimum order value.
 If you have made a previous order and perhaps forgot something, please give us a call and we may be able to reduce the shipping for the extra if the first order has already shipped.

-We don't have a catalogue no. Everything we sell will eventually be on the website along with the prices.
+We don't have a catalogue as our products are based online.
+Everything we sell is available to see on the website along with the prices.
 Extra information on all products will be added shortly.

 If you can’t find what you need, please use the Contact Us page to send us an email stating what you’re looking for and we’ll get back to you as soon as we can.
 Note also that more products will be added over time.

 We will be adding extra information to the individual product pages shortly.
 In the mean time, send us a message and we'll provide you more info and/or a spec sheet.

 If you need something in a non-standard size we may be able to manufacture it for you.
 Use the Contact Us page to send a message.

 Yes.
 Only dust extraction hose is available in smaller sizes.

 We can manufacture rectangular duct to any size and provide spiral duct and fittings up to 1m diameter.

 No, we do not supply rigid plastic duct.